Diverse Monitor Techniques in Functional Safety

 Does the monitor prove the controller is correct?

 No. It ensures the system does not become unsafe.
-The controller may still be sub-optimal; the monitor’s role is to block hazardous behavior.
+The controller may still be sub-optimal; the monitor's role is to block hazardous behaviour.

 Can both functions share an OS?